leelagutta/CSS-GRID/README.md

 # CSS-GRID

 This a simple css grid made from scratch.
+Columns are positioned using floats.

 I made this grid following the below tutorial.
 You can refer it for a detailed explanation.</br>
 http://j4n.co/blog/Creating-your-own-css-grid-system